COLFAX — In a physical, low-scoring game that came down to the final possession rebounding was key.

 One team gave themselves second chances and they came out on top.

-Another miss in the bonus was grabbed by Ben Thompson and he made a shot in the lane and time expired before the Blackhawks could get another shot off.
+Another miss in the bonus was grabbed by Ben Thompson for Colfax (15-1) and he made a shot in the lane and time expired before the Blackhawks could get another shot off.

 “We just wanted to be physical and they’re a very physical team and I didn’t think we matched their physicality early,” Colfax coach Garrett Maas said, “and I thought by evidence of those two offensive rebounds we matched them better later in the game.”